Ashtead Park: Ashtead Park House

-Henry Howard, 7th Duke of Norfolk sold Ashtead Manor to Sir Robert Howard (son of Thomas Howard, 1st Earl of Berkshire) in 1680.
-The house remained in the Howard family until it passed, through marriage, to Richard Bagot in 1783.
-Richard Bagot commissioned the leading architect Sir Thomas Wyatt to develop its grand façade from designs by Joseph Bonomi.
-Bagot then changed his name to Howard and the house remained in the Howard / Bagot family for nearly a century.
 The house was bought by Sir Thomas Lucas, 1st Baronet in 1880 and enlarged and altered at major expense.
 Lucas sold it to Pantia Ralli in 1889.
-Following Ralli's death the house was acquired by the City of London Corporation in 1924 and since then has been occupied by the City of London Freemen's School.
+Following Ralli's death, the house was acquired by the City of London Corporation in 1924 and since then has been occupied by the City of London Freemen's School.
 The house is listed as Grade II.